 Tell me more about your movie.
 I know it’s a psychosexual thriller.

 Yes, set in the aftermath of Jeffrey Epstein's death.
-It's called The Scary of 61st Street.
+It's called The Scary of Sixty-First.
 It's about these girls who move into an apartment that they discover used to belong to Jeffrey Epstein.
 It's kind of about the Satanic energies of the Upper East Side and New York real estate, and I guess ephemeral trauma.
 Basically, one of them becomes possessed by a pedophilic entity, I guess you could say.
 And then another character becomes an Epstein truther.
 It takes place in December of 2019; it's very much a time capsule.

 I shot it on 16mm in January, sort of writing it obviously after Epstein died around September, like a year ago, with my writing partner Madeline Quinn, who's also in the movie.
 When Epstein died, I was living really close to MCC and it really felt like the CIA slapping me in the face.